chowdhuriarijit/insurance-service/README.md

 # Insurance Service

-The `insurance-service` is a Java-based Spring Boot application that provides APIs to manage and retrieve insurance details for individuals.
+The `insurance-service` is a Java-based Spring Boot application that provides API to  retrieve insurance details for individuals.
+I only added get method to retrive the insurance data , put , delete , add I did not add .
+Also I made this api as public but in real life sceanario it should be protected , so either we can implement oauth2.0 , can use service key if service to service api call happend etc.

 ## Features
 - Retrieve insurance details for a person.
 - Calculate total insurance cost for a person.
 - Mock data integration for testing purposes.

-## Prerequisites
-- Java 11 or higher
-- Maven 3.6 or higher
-- Spring Boot 2.5 or higher

 ## Setup Instructions
 1. Clone the repository: